Results tagged ‘ Washington Nationals ’

 (Sorry, this guy’s name escapes me.)

 See these giant lineups?

 They were for the team’s autograph signing day.
-Chien-Ming Wang (who I saw pitch a few days earlier on a rehab stint in Hagerstown), Doug Slaten, Cole Kimball and Alex Cora were all signing:
+Chien-Ming Wang (who I saw pitch a few days earlier on a rehab stint at Hagerstown’s Municipal Stadium), Doug Slaten, Cole Kimball and Alex Cora were all signing:

 I decided to forget about standing in line for 20 minutes to get one autograph, and it soon paid off.
 A few minutes after I took the above photos, the previous day’s starter, Livan Hernandez, came out to sign:

 I got him on a ball I snagged a few days earlier at a Minor League game:

 After getting my autograph, I went down the to Lexus Presidents Seats, which run $300+ a pop.
 You can’t even cut through this area, so the photo below is as close as I could get: